LabUtopia: High-Fidelity Simulation and Hierarchical Benchmark for Scientific Embodied Agents

 \section{Conclusion and Limitations}

-We propose a simulation and evaluation platform for embodied agents in scientific laboratory settings.
+We propose a simulation and evaluation platform for embodied agents in scientific laboratory settings, designed to provide researchers with a unified environment for training, testing, and analyzing agent performance in complex experimental tasks.
 To this end, we have designed a hierarchical benchmark covering five levels and more than 30 tasks, and constructed a high-fidelity simulation environment for physical and chemical processes, along with a rich library of laboratory assets.
 We conducted a systematic evaluation of mainstream imitation learning methods, and the results show that current imitation learning approaches still exhibit significant shortcomings when tackling complex long-horizon tasks.
 While these methods demonstrate some degree of visual generalization, they show little to no generalization to objects with different shapes.
 Overall, these findings indicate that, despite notable progress in embodied agents and their underlying models, achieving general-purpose agents for scientific laboratory scenarios will require continued in-depth research and innovation.
-While LabUtopia provides a scalable and versatile simulation platform, several limitations remain: i) A primary limitation is that the current benchmark operates in simulation.
-Bridging the sim-to-real gap by building a physical environment is a crucial direction for future work. ii) LabUtopia supports two robot embodiments (Fetch and Panda).
-Expanding support to a broader range of robots would enable the collection of more heterogeneous action trajectories and facilitate research on generalization. iii) In model selection, we failed to test vision-language-action (VLA) models, which may limit the exploration and evaluation of more advanced multimodal learning approaches, particularly in complex laboratory tasks requiring the integration of vision, language, and action.
+Although LabUtopia provides a scalable and versatile simulation platform that supports tasks across different levels and types, several limitations remain.
+First, the current benchmark operates entirely within simulation.
+Bridging the sim-to-real gap by constructing a physical laboratory environment represents an important direction for future work.
+Second, LabUtopia currently supports only two robot embodiments (Fetch and Panda); expanding support to additional robot types would facilitate the collection of more diverse action trajectories and further promote research on generalization.